Rockies vs. Nationals Player Props Betting Odds

-Bookmakers have listed player props for Lane Thomas, Ryan McMahon and others when the Washington Nationals host the Colorado Rockies at Nationals Park on Tuesday at 7:05 PM ET.
+Player prop bet odds for Lane Thomas, Ryan McMahon and others are listed when the Washington Nationals host the Colorado Rockies at Nationals Park on Wednesday (at 12:05 PM ET).

 Bet on this matchup or its props with BetMGM!